Navigating noncompete agreements: what every business owner should know

 It’s always a good idea to outline every detail of the agreement to the best of your ability, and having the information in writing is the best way to prevent disputes in the future.
 Before asking any of your employees to sign the agreement, speaking with a legal expert is always a good idea.
 With laws and regulations changing so often, they’ll walk you through it to ensure you comply with state laws.

-There are options beyond noncompetes that can also be effective.
+There are options beyond non-competes that can also be effective.

-Alternatives to noncompetes
+Alternatives to non-competes

+NDAs are not designed to prevent an employee from working for a competitor, but rather prevent the sharing of company information.
 NDAs are especially helpful if employees are dealing with sensitive client information, trade secrets, or if they have access to a company’s confidential information.

-Alyssa mentions that nonsolicitation agreements are another option “because they prohibit the poaching of customers, clients, and current employees.”
 Essentially, a nonsolicitation agreement states that your current employees won’t try to take your customers (or recruit any of their co-workers) away from your company for a certain period of time after they leave your organization.

 In addition, “nonsolicitation agreements are especially helpful for sales employees who have access to large amounts of client information,” she says.
 “Well-drafted nonsolicitation agreements will clearly answer two important questions.
 First, who the employee is barred from contacting?
 Second, what type of communication is considered “solicitation”?

 NDAs and nonsolicitation agreements can also provide a middle ground for employers and employees.
-“These alternatives can protect employer interests while also allowing employees to seek new opportunities and promote competition,” says Tara Furiani with Not the HR Lady.
+“These alternatives can protect employer interests while also allowing employees to seek new opportunities and promote competition,” says Furiani with Not the HR Lady.
 And she recommends that companies consider both sides of the coin before moving forward with any agreement.
 “Employers should carefully consider their options and choose the approach that is most appropriate for their business needs and the needs of their employees.”

 We’ve covered many of the ins and outs of how these agreements work, but before we go, let’s take a moment to discuss some federal government announcements about non-competes and what the future may hold.

-In July 2021, the White House issued an executive order asking the FTC to “curtail the unfair use” of noncompete clauses, and earlier this year, the Biden Administration also proposed rules to prohibit them altogether.
-Also, the FTC could make a final determination on limits (or a total ban) by the end of this month.
-From the New Yorker to NPR, there’s been a flurry of news coverage in response to these developments, so we asked our experts if they see the use of noncompetes fading away anytime soon.
+In July 2021, the White House issued an executive order asking the FTC to “curtail the unfair use” of non-compete clauses, and earlier this year, the Biden Administration also proposed rules to prohibit them altogether.
+Also, the FTC could make a final determination regarding limits (or a total ban) by the end of this month.

-Alyssa Devine shares that while federal legislation can make a difference, there will be more “companies committed to fairness and retaining top talent who will use noncompete agreements less and less.”
+Devine shares that while federal legislation can make a difference, there will be more “companies committed to fairness and retaining top talent who will use noncompete agreements less and less.”
 Executive orders and potential legislation are not the only reason.
 “Following the pandemic, employees have more bargaining power, and businesses are doing everything they can to retain top talent,” she says.
-“With more options for employees, coupled with the increasing public awareness around noncompetes, it’s likely they’ll be used less as time goes on.”
+“With more options for employees, coupled with the increasing public awareness around non-competes, it’s likely they’ll be used less as time goes on.”

-Noncompete in the cards?
+Is a non-compete in the cards?

 Please note all material in this article is for educational purposes only and does not constitute tax or legal advice.
 You should always contact a qualified tax, legal or financial professional, in your area for comprehensive tax or legal advice.